technixgodly/PVPRP-API/README.md

 # PVPRP Parser API

-This project provides a REST API to fetch and download resource packs from **pvprp.com**.
+A REST API to fetch and download Minecraft resource packs from **pvprp.com**.

 ## Installation

-1. Clone the repository or download the source code.
+1. Clone the repository
 2. Install dependencies:

    ```bash
    npm install
    ```

-## Starting the Server
+## Using the app

-Start the API server with:
+Start the application with:

 ```bash
 npm start